Boiann/federal-bureau-of-control/TESTING.md

 ### **W3C HTML Validator**

-The [HTML W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) was used to validate the HTML code used, showing no errors.
+The [HTML W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) was used to validate the HTML code used, showing no errors except on single report page, 'strike' element is obsolete.
+As this is a feature (text censoring from admin site) and works as intended, the error is disregarded.

 <!-- imgs -->

 ### **W3C CSS Validator**

-The [CSS Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the CSS code used, showing no errors.
+The [CSS Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the CSS code used, showing no errors on the customized style.css, uploaded by direct input.

 <!-- imgs -->